Xenorathian/seproject/README.md

-   Expected Result:
+   Expected result:

    Given the statista home page opened

    When selenium clicks on login button

-   Then login popup will be opened (See LoginScreenShoot package)
+   Then login popup will be opened (See LoginMaskScreenshot package)

    And selenium fillout login and password input fields